VincentLu91/VincentLu91.github.io/_posts/2020-06-29-Sentiment Analysis on Tweets of Companies.md

 ## Some ideas for Improvement

-- build in custom time windows so that user can select the window of tweets to his or her liking
+- Build in custom time windows so that user can select the window of tweets to his or her liking.
+This helps the user to understand the context in a thread and the sentinent behind it
-- display the retweets related to the main tweets returned as they may be indicators of sentiment by popularity
+- Display the retweets related to the main tweets returned as they may be indicators of sentiment by popularity
+- Implement WTForms in place of Flask request forms for validation.
+Besides form validation and error handling, WTForms offers features including CSRF and code injection, making it an all-around library to use.
+Error checks are done in the form entry, rather than passing the input to the application's server side and generating an HTTP error.
+This means that implementing WTForms would help the application to validate the input first before attempting a POST request.

 ## Conclusion